-There is no charge to speak with Dr. Malakoff.
+There is never a charge to speak with the doctor.
 If you live in Los Angeles, call (310) 663-9975 for a free emergency or non-emergency phone consultation.

 Hi, Dr. Greg Malakoff here, sharing some life experience hoping that it will make your experience of life a little more hopeful and pleasant.

 A herniated lumbar disc is a serious situation and often comes with hard neurological signs such as atrophy of the muscles that are innervated by the nerves that are being compressed by the disc herniation.

 Picture a disc herniation as a tube of toothpaste.
 If you squeeze on one end of the tube, the gel inside comes out the other end.
 If the gel inside the disc comes out but doesn’t touch a nerve then you might not know that your low back or neck is having problems.
 But when a disc truly herniates, whether it be a lumbar disc or cervical disc, which is much more severe than a bulged disc, your chances of having a beneficial outcome with chiropractic is decreased.